gomezla056/Bank-Account/README.md

 # Bank-Account

-A simple bank account class
+A class assignment that creates a simple bank account class and implements Formattable to print a customized version when using printf.